SpamExperts/OrangeAssassin/docs/configuration.rst

     `X-Spam-` and the header string ill have any TAGS replaced with their values.
 For example::

-        add_header all PAD-Report Checked with OrangeAssassin _SCORE_
+        add_header all OA-Report Checked with OrangeAssassin _SCORE_

     Will add a new header to every message like::

-        X-Spam-PAD-Report: Checked with OrangeAssassin <score>
+        X-Spam-OA-Report: Checked with OrangeAssassin <score>
 **remove_header** [] (type `append`)
     Removes all header from message with the specified name.
 The value for this option must be in the following format::